-Pools are one of the most popular places to spend time outdoors when it’s hot out, yet chemicals are also some of the most hazardous materials in our facilities.
+Owning a pool is great – it’s one of the most popular places to spend time outdoors when it’s hot out, yet chemicals are also some of the most hazardous materials in our facilities.
 With preparation, you can be ready for anything that comes to your way.

 It’s important to make sure that you train your employees or anyone else on which chemicals to use for your swimming pool and the protection required for each.